What is Tron?

 TRX is a cryptocurrency that launched its dedicated blockchain on the 31st of May 2018.
 It strives to be fully decentralized and global, featuring several interesting elements.
 This includes virtually free and high-speed transactions as well as staking services and using tokens.
 Let’s dive deeper into the several elements that are important for understanding the Tron ecosystem.

-Similar to Tezos, with Tron you can delegate your crypto assets to earn rewards.
+Similar to Tezos, with Tron you can delegate and stake TRX to earn rewards.
 This means that you keep your TRX yourself, but endorse someone else to create new blocks for the blockchain.
 This type of delegation is referred to as Delegated Proof of Stake (DPoS).
 The mechanism for Tron’s DPoS system is, however, quite different from the one of Tezos.

 In the Tron network, there are 27 validators that create the blocks on its blockchain.
 These are called Super Representatives (SR).
 Everyone participating in the Tron network can use their TRX to vote on who should be a Super Representative.
 To become a Super Representative, you’d need to have the highest amount of votes.
 Those who are open for being voted on, but haven’t gotten enough votes are referred to as Candidates.
 The choosing of Super Representatives is done every 6 hours.